How Much Do Golf Simulators Cost? – Quick Guide

 Golfstead is reader-supported.
 When you buy through links on the site, we may earn an affiliate commission at no extra cost to you.
 Our affiliations include, but are not limited to, the eBay Partner Network and Amazon Associates.

 Indoor golf has really taken off in recent times, spurred on by the pandemic that took over the world in early 2020.
-At the same time, it’s easier than ever to bring the game of golf to your home.
+The industry is expected to grow to a $3 billion market value by 2030.

 If you’re a golf lover, you might already know about golf simulators.
 But the first question is: can you afford one?